 School of Public Policy students may purchase textbooks and materials from the West Los Angeles Campus location.
 The West Los Angeles Campus bookstore can be contacted at (310) 568-5741.
+The bookstore is open for in-person purchases during regular business hours Monday through Thursday from 10:00 AM to 7:00 PM and Friday from 10:00 AM to 5:00 PM.
 The bookstore is open online, fulfilling online orders through the campus store website, and fulfills orders within 24 hours.
 Textbooks may be ordered online at bkstr.com/pepperdinewestlastore.